 DATABASE COMPONENTS

-The database will structure the data utilized by the entire application.
-Since the application will be hosted on the Microsoft Azure cloud platform, we will be using Microsoft Azure Database for MySQL1 to store data.
-The chosen database service provides seamless integration with the Azure App Service, where the application itself is hosted.
-There will be multiple tables needed to store data, specifically to store user account data, recording metadata, tags, and other various account attributes.
+The database will structure the data and be utilized throughout the entire application.
+Since the application will be hosted on the AWS, we will be using a basic AWS MySQL database to store data.
+The chosen database service provides seamless integration with the AWS EC2 instance, where the application itself is hosted.
+There will be multiple tables needed to store data, specifically to store the following:

+user information (username, password, etc.) defined in the login/register components.

+Tag information associated with a given recording_id

+Recording information, including recording_id, the creator of the recoridng, URL of the recording, and the transcription of the recording

 The database objects and a description of their associated data points are described below.

 Figure 9.
 Entity relation diagram of the initial database design